-The primary task of an active pallbearer is to help carry the casket from the place of service to the hearse, for transportation to the crematory (if cremation is planned after the funeral) or to the cemetery for burial.
+An active pallbearer is a person whose primary task is to help carry the casket from the place of service to the hearse, for transportation to the crematory (if cremation is planned after the funeral) or to the cemetery for burial.
 Pallbearer duties may also include participating in the graveside events – and would be responsible for carrying the casket to the gravesite.
 Because of the ‘heavy lifting’ built into the position of pallbearer, you’ll commonly see men in the role – but women pallbearers aren’t uncommon.

 When it comes to pallbearer etiquette, it’s not difficult to understand the need for pallbearers to be ‘on their best behavior’ as our mothers would say.
-They need to dress appropriately and wear comfortable shoes are also both rather obvious.
-The funeral director in charge of the service can advise selectees on what they should wear.
+They need to dress appropriately, which could include a suite, tie, dress slacks and comfortable shoes.
+These are both rather obvious.
+The funeral director in charge of the service can further advise selectees on what they should wear.

-How to Choose Pallbearers for Your Loved One’s Funeral
+Who Should Be Pallbearers in Your Loved One’s Funeral

 Here’s why: the list appeared to be made up of ‘ordinary folks’; some from the town of Ketchum, Idaho, where he had been living prior to his death.
 There was a doctor, a local rancher and business owner, a photographer from the railroad; just everyday people who came in contact with Mr. Hemingway in the short time he lived there.